EricRibeiro/raspberry-docker-compose-collection/mullvad-browser/README.md

 ### .env.example

 The `.env.example` file is a template containing placeholder values that you need to fill in.
 After replacing the placeholders with your actual values, rename the file to `.env`.
-This file is essential for configuring the environment variables required by the Mullvad Browser container.
+This file is essential for configuring the environment variables required by the container.

 #### DOCKER_VOLUME